RohetOad/JAVA/README.md

-Please open folder src/JavaClass to see all the java program written by me for my course assignments.
+Please open folder src/JavaClass to see all the java programs written by me for my course assignments.